Content warning: racist, disturbing language and imagery.

 Watch “The Ringshout and the Birth of African-American Religion.”

-The Museum of the Bible in Washington, D.C., has an exhibit of one of the three extant “slave Bibles” in the world until April 2019.
-The slave Bible was a heavily censored version of the Bible which left out all references to the Hebrew slaves’ quest for freedom in the book of Exodus, and instead included only those books emphasizing obedience.
+The Museum of the Bible in Washington, D.C., recently had on exhibit one of the three extant “slave Bibles” in the world.
+The slave Bible was a heavily censored version of the Bible which left out all references to the Hebrew slaves’ quest for freedom in the book of Exodus, and instead included only those books of the Bible that emphasized obedience.